On Computing the Minkowski Difference of Zonotopes: Numerical Experiments

 \subsection{Random Generation of Zonotopes}

 To fairly assess the performance, random zonotopes are generated.
-Each scenario has the following parameters: \begin{itemize} \item The dimension $n$ of the Euclidean space $\mathbb{R}^n$. \item The order $\varrho_s$ of the subtrahend $\mathcal{Z}_s$. \item The order $\varrho_m$ of the minuend $\mathcal{Z}_m$. \item The maximum length $l^{s,max}$ of the generators $\|g\^{s,i}\|_2$ of $\mathcal{Z}_s$ is selected as $1$ without loss of generality. \item The maximum length $l^{m,max}$ of the generators $\|g\^{m,i}\|_2$ of $\mathcal{Z}_m$ is selected as $3\frac{\varrho_s}{\varrho_m}$.
+Each scenario has the following parameters: \begin{itemize} \item The dimension $n$ of the Euclidean space $\mathbb{R}^n$. \item The order $\varrho_s$ of the subtrahend $\mathcal{Z}_s$. \item The order $\varrho_m$ of the minuend $\mathcal{Z}_m$. \item The maximum length $l^{s,max}$ of the generators $\|g\^{s,i}\|_2$ of $\mathcal{Z}_s$ is selected as $1$ without loss of generality. \item The maximum length $l^{m,max}$ of the generators $\|g\^{m,i}\|_2$ of $\mathcal{Z}_m$ is selected as $10\frac{\varrho_s}{\varrho_m}$.
 The fraction $\frac{\varrho_s}{\varrho_m}$ ensures that the size of the minuend and subtrahend are comparable when using different orders.
-The factor of $3$ is selected to balance the three cases as shown in Fig.~\ref{fig:minkowskiDifferenceExamples}: (a) No order reduction of the minuend, (b) order reduction of the minuend, and (c) empty sets. \end{itemize} Given the above parameters, a simple method for obtaining random generators would be to first randomly generate each entry of a generator by uniformly sampling values within $[-1,1]$.
+The factor of $10$ is selected to ensure that most results are not empty. \item The number of randomly generate instances for a given combination of the above parameters is chosen as $100$.
+All provided results are averaged over these instances. \end{itemize} Given the above parameters, a simple method for obtaining random generators would be to first randomly generate each entry of a generator by uniformly sampling values within $[-1,1]$.
 The generator would then be stretched to a length that is uniformly distributed within $[0,l^{max}]$.
 However, the directions of the resulting generators would not be uniformly distributed.
 Thus, we first generate points that are uniformly distributed on a unit hypersphere according to \cite{Muller1959}.
 Next, the generators are defined as the vector from the origin to the points on the hypersphere, which are stretched to achieve the desired length of the generators $l\^i=\|g\^{i}\|_2$.
 This is uniformly distributed within $[0,l^{max}]$.